 Membership Share

-When you open an account with Sheffield Credit Union and pay your £5 membership fee, £1 of this will be put into your Membership Share account.
+When you open an account with Sheffield Credit Union and pay your first deposit, £1 of this will be put into your Membership Share account.
 To keep your account open you will need to keep this £1 in your Membership Share account.

 This share gives you the right to participate in our Annual General Meetings (AGM) and any Special General Meetings.
 At these meetings you will have a vote on key decisions about the future direction of the organisation.
 Members can also put themselves forward to be nominated for our board of directors.